Last revised: July 17, 2022.

 Fox Bay area in French River Delta on Georgian Bay

-We would find our campsite at 920, a well-sheltered spot inside a stand of pines and behind a rock outcrop that rises up to a nice hilltop sitting area.
-The shoreline to the south is accessible and we went for a walk after setting up camp.
+We would find our campsite at CS726 (old #920), a well-sheltered spot inside a stand of pines and behind a rock outcrop that rises up to a nice hilltop sitting area.
+The shoreline to the south is accessible, and we went for a walk after setting up camp.

 For the second day in a row, we had stopped somewhat early.
-Both our Garmin weather app information and an email from back home were telling us that a heavy downpour and a thunderstorm were expected in our area and we were ready!
+Both our Garmin weather app information and an email from back home told us that a heavy downpour and a thunderstorm were expected in our area, and we were ready!